-Dockton Park and Dockton Forest are both undergoing construction, which affects different areas of the forest, park and marina.
-For more information about the projects, visit the Plog.
+Dockton Park and Dockton Forest are both undergoing construction, which affects different areas of the forest, park, and marina.

 |Marina||Closed, except for small area for day-use on a first come-first-served basis.|

 |Marina: Day-use area||Open In 2021, this area will be closed when moorage renovation work is underway. (exact date TBD)|

 |Restrooms||Open On-land restrooms only; restroom located on the dock remain closed.|

 Dockton Forest: Click to subscribe to an email newsletter for updates about the forest.